We Help the Disabled Get the Individual and Group Disability Insurance Benefits they Deserve

 This is not true if an employer-sponsored or group disability policy through a labor union or similar organization covers you.

 If you have a group or employer-sponsored policy, the process for appealing your wrongful denial is much more limited and complex.
-Your case will generally fall under a set of complicated, ever changing federal laws called the Employee Retirement Income Security Act (ERISA).
+Your case will generally fall under a set of complicated, ever-changing federal laws called the Employee Retirement Income Security Act.

-The award-winning ERISA lawyers and individual bad-faith disability insurance attorneys at DarrasLaw understand how to protect your rights.
+The award-winning Illinois ERISA attorneys at DarrasLaw understand how to protect your rights.

-Wrongfully Denied Individual or Group Disability Benefits in Illinois?
-Call DarrasLaw Today
+Wrongfully Denied Individual or Group Disability Benefits?
+Call Our Illinois Disability Attorney!

 We are dedicated to helping people in Illinois get the disability benefits they need.

-Our disability insurance policy analysis and insurance claim consultation is completely free.
-If you’re struggling in your fight with your disability insurance carrier in Illinois, call us today at (800) 458-4577 to schedule your free consultation or contact us online.
+Our disability insurance policy analysis and insurance claim consultation are completely free.
+If you’re struggling in your fight with your disability insurance carrier in Illinois, call us today at 800-898-7299 to schedule your free consultation.